 With fierce, fighter-jet-inspired lines and a full contingent of gaping air intakes, it's impossible to mistake the Huracan for anything but a Lamborghini.
 There's more than enough muscle to back up the menacing look, with a 5.2-liter V10 mounted amidships producing 572 horsepower at a screaming 8,000 rpm and 398 lb-ft of torque at 6,500 rpm.
 To put those figures into perspective, the four-wheel drive model's V10 generates 601 ponies and 413 lb-ft. of twist.

-Bolted to a seven-speed dual-clutch transmission, the 10-cylinder sends the 580-2 from zero to 60 mph in just 3.4 seconds -- merely 0.2 seconds slower than the 610 -- and on to a top speed of 199 mph.
+Bolted to a quick-shifting seven-speed dual-clutch transmission, the 10-cylinder sends the 580-2 from zero to 60 mph in just 3.4 seconds -- merely 0.2 seconds slower than the 610 -- and on to a top speed of 199 mph.

 Less power is only a small part of the story.
 At 3,062 pounds, the 580-2 is nearly 73 pounds lighter than the 610 it's based on.
 60-percent of that mass is on the rear axle, a figure that helps Lamborghini's most affordable bull offer the kind of light, precise handling that driving enthusiasts seek.
 The 580-2 is more than happy to drift, too.